 The U.S. Environmental Protection Agency (EPA) finalized its Lead and Copper Rule Revisions (LCRR) in 2021, establishing requirements for water utilities of all sizes, including those without lead service lines (LSL) in their systems to create an inventory list of customer service lines.
 Our water mains are ductile iron and cast iron, with a small amount of PVC.
-Our service lines to your meters are copper.
+Our service lines to your meter are copper.
+MSUD is not responsible for plumbing from the meter to residences and businesses.